 - A neutralizer is then applied to the segregated parts of the hair that stabilizes the new structured bonds and left for around half an hour and rinsed off.

-- Hair is blow-dried after rinsing and hair serum is applied and in the end, the hair is straightened with a flat iron.
+- Hair is blow-dried after rinsing and hair serum is applied and at the end, the hair is straightened with a flat iron.

 Hair rebonding treatment is not a permanent treatment but we can say that it is a semi-permanent treatment that lasts up to 6-12 months.
-It depends upon how you take care of it and your hair texture.
-Also, new hair grows out with the original texture, therefore you need touch-ups for every 3-6 months that majorly depends upon the growth of your hair.
+It depends on how you take care of it and your hair texture.
+Also, new hair grows out with the original texture, therefore you need touch-ups every 3-6 months which majorly depends upon the growth of your hair.

-As we all know that every chemical treatment has some of the side-effects.
+As we all know that every chemical treatment has some side-effects.
 The most important thing to be kept in mind once you undergo a hair rebonding procedure is that your hair will not come back to its natural form because they have been restructured.
 This is the main side effect of rebonding.

 1. Rebonding does not suit every hair type